Hybrid Mamba-Attention Neural Architecture for Channel Estimation: Conclusion

 \section{Conclusion}

-In this paper, we propose a mamba-assisted framework to achieve improved channel estimation and reduced space complexity for large-scale subcarrier configuration.
-It has a customized mamba block to efficiently capture the long-distance element-wise dependencies over a large number of subcarriers.
-Especially, a bidirectional state scan is employed to enable the Mamba-assisted structure to capture correlation information from both forward and backward directions for the non-causal input features.
-Experiments tested on 3GPP TS 36.101 channel show that MambaNet achieves improved channel estimation performance and requires fewer tunable parameters as the number of subcarriers increases, compared to other transformer-based baseline neural networks. \ifCLASSOPTIONcaptionsoff
+In this paper, we propose a hybrid Mamba-attention architecture to improve channel estimation performance for large-scale subcarrier configurations in OFDM systems.
+The proposed architecture incorporates a customized Mamba module to efficiently capture long distance dependencies across a large number of subcarriers.
+In particular, a bidirectional state scan is employed to enable the Mamba structure to capture correlation information from both forward and backward directions for inherently non-causal channel features.
+Simulation results based on 3GPP TS 36.101 channels show that the proposed method achieves improved channel estimation performance with fewer tunable parameters for large-scale subcarriers, while also exhibiting good generalization across previously unseen channels.